 Walmart actually topped Amazon as the most widely downloaded app on Black Friday in 2019.

 We're not suggesting that Walmart can replace Amazon anytime soon.
 There's well over 100 million Amazon Prime customers alone—and that's only 62 percent of their monthly customers.
 But we are suggesting that maximizing your exposure across multiple channels can help boost both brand visibility as well as your sales.

 Con: Multi-Channel Restrictions

-One of the key benefits we’ve been hearing from sellers about Amazon FBA lately is multi-channel fulfillment services.
-And while it’s not always the most cost effective solution, it’s one of the more convenient and simplified options available for many high volume sellers.
-Walmart, on the other hand, doesn’t offer multi-channel fulfillment—at least not yet.
-In fact, they expressly forbid order fulfillment through Amazon’s MCF solution; so if you’re hoping to leverage Walmart Marketplace as a convenient cross-channel platform, you may find you’ll need to spend more time managing your orders manually than you might with their competitors.
+One of the key benefits of Amazon FBA is multi-channel fulfillment services.
+And while it's not always the most cost effective solution, it's one of the more convenient and simplified options available for many high volume sellers.
+Walmart, on the other hand, doesn't offer multi-channel fulfillment—at least not yet.
+In fact, they expressly forbid order fulfillment through Amazon's MCF solution; so if you're hoping to leverage Walmart Marketplace as a convenient cross-channel platform, you may find you'll need to spend more time managing your orders manually than you might with their competitors.

 Your Bottom Line as a Third Party Seller